tocheskey/LIFX-customer-suggestions/README.md

 </tr>
 </table>

-_Franklin_
+_Franklin_ (commenting on geo-location)
-> Allow the lights to figure out what you're doing and automatically change settings accordingly.
+> "Allow the lights to figure out what you're doing and automatically change settings accordingly.
-For example: say you come home from work, and you walk into the house.
+For example: say you come home from work, and you walk into the house."

-_Leroy_
+_Leroy_ (commenting on geo-location)
-> Hook LIFX up to Wifi GPS.
-Then you don't need to control the lights and turn them on yourself.
+> "Hook LIFX up to Wifi GPS.
+Then you don't need to control the lights and turn them on yourself."

-_Mike_
+_Mike_ (commenting on geo-location)
-> A great idea would be auto pairing with my smartphone and some settings to have lights automatically turn on and off based on proximity.
+> "A great idea would be auto pairing with my smartphone and some settings to have lights automatically turn on and off based on proximity."

 ---------------------------------------------